katisunray/katisunray.github.io/src/content/products/kids-t-shirts.md

 Celebrate the simple, precious moments of family life with soft cotton tees featuring our warm, family-inspired and presence-inspired illustrations.
 Perfect for cozy days with your little ones or gifting to other kids in your circle.

 - Thoughtfully designed and printed in Ontario, Canada.
-Illustrations were hand drawn and most of the writting was hand written in Toronto.
+Illustrations were hand-drawn and most of the writting was handwritten in Toronto.
 - Explore the products in the list below.
 - Order timeline: 10 business days to process (2 weeks) + shipping (additional shipping cost).